GT4SD/gt4sd-core/CONTRIBUTING.md

     python -m mypy src/gt4sd
     ```

-8. Once the tests and checks passes, but most importantly you are happy with the implemented feature commit your changes.
+8. Once the tests and checks passes, but most importantly you are happy with the implemented feature, commit your changes.

     ```sh
     # add the changes